“Reasonable care is an explicit responsibility on the part of the importer.”

-All goods of foreign origin must be legibly, indelibly and permanently marked with the English name of the country of origin unless they meet the exception requirements in the regulations.
+- labeling and/or marking requirements: All goods of foreign origin must be legibly, indelibly and permanently marked with the English name of the country of origin unless they meet the exception requirements in the regulations.
 (The requirement generally applies to individual units.)
 When marking is not feasible, such as when the article is too small or marking would in some way damage the merchandise, then the packaging or container that will reach the ultimate consumer must be marked.
 Specific requirements on country or origin marking methods and requirements are available in Title 19, Part 134 of the Code of Federal Regulation (19CFR134).
 Certain goods (partial list below) have special packing or marking requirements set by U.S. Customs or by an agency with regulatory control of the goods.
 Note that Section 43 of the Lanham Act (U.S. Trademark Act) refuses entry to goods marked or labeled in contravention of the provisions of the act.

 - Clearance for certain goods being allowed only at certain designated ports